 -

 In Rocky Point, Mexico, there are plenty of activities to enjoy.
-You can relax on the beautiful beaches, explore the vibrant nightlife, go fishing or boating, or even take a bird watching tour.
+You can relax on the beautiful beaches, explore the vibrant nightlife, go fishing or boating, or even take a whale watching tour at certain times of the year.
 The city is a hub of entertainment and recreation, promising a memorable vacation.

 -